An introduction to the Child Life Profession

 - Each 180-hour practicum experience is structured as 15 hours a week over a 12-week period.

-- Students are assigned to one primary Certified Child Life Specialist who will serve as their preceptor and mentor.
+- Students are assigned to two primary Certified Child Life Specialist who will serve as their preceptors and mentors.

 The practicum program provides hands-on experience, observations and multiple other opportunities for learning.